 If you try to open it through any other text editor, you will see some encrypted characters rather than the text you wrote.
 For example, we tried to open our file through the Nano editor through the following command:

 $ nano privatefile.txt

-This is how our encrypted file looks like:
+This is what our encrypted file looks like:

 Enter the following command to open the file: